akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-weaviate/README.md

 ## Getting Started

+### Deployment Process

+**Note:** This app requires a GPU compute instance.
+During initial deployment:

+1. The system will upgrade packages to ensure NVIDIA drivers match the latest kernel
+2. If a kernel upgrade is detected, the system will automatically reboot
+3. Deployment resumes automatically after reboot (monitor `/var/log/stackscript.log`)
+4. Total deployment time: 15-20 minutes (including reboot and 8GB model download)

-After deployment, your credentials and API keys are stored in `/home/[username]/.credentials`.
+After deployment completes, your credentials and API keys are stored in `/home/[username]/.credentials`.

+### System Updates

+You can safely run `apt upgrade && reboot` after deployment.
+Ubuntu automatically installs matching NVIDIA driver modules (`linux-modules-nvidia-*`) alongside kernel upgrades, so GPU functionality will be maintained after system updates.

 ## Use our API